tasmota/docs/docs/Bluetooth_MI32.md

 The driver provides an extended web GUI to show the observed Xiaomi sensors in a widget style, that features a responsive design to use the screen area as effective as possible.
 The other advantage is, that only the widget with new data gets redrawn (indicated by a fading circle) and no unnecessary refresh operations will happen.
 A simple graph shows if valid data for every hour was received in the last 24h, where only one gap for the coming hour is not a sign of an error.
 Configured sensors with no received packet since boot or key/decryption errors are dimmed.

-## HomeKit Bridge

-If activated at compile time the driver will start the HAP core (= the main task of the HomeKit framework) after successfully reading a valid **mi32cfg** file after the start.
-It will create a 'bridge accessory' presenting all configured BLE devices to HomeKit.
-You can add the ESP32 as such a **Mi-Home-Bridge** to HomeKit in the native way, like you would add a commercial product to you local HomeKit network.
-The setup key is derived from the Wifi MAC of your ESP32 to easily allow many ESP32 to be used as a HomeKit bridge in your local network.
-Besides the driver will also manage up to four relays and sync them with HomeKit.
-There is nothing more to configure, the driver will automatically translate the data packets back and forth.
-It just works ... except, when it does not.

-!!! danger "Known issues"

-    The underlying HAP framework will expose incompatible network configurations, which will likely be related to mDNS and IGMP settings.
-There is nothing, that the Tasmota side can fix here.

-!!! danger "If it is not broken, do not upgrade"

-    Although the driver does not write to the NVS section and the usage of a modified HAP framework (using a NVS wrapper) the behavior of Tasmota firmware upgrades is undefined with regards to a working HomeKit installation.
-Similar things can also happen using much bigger projects like "Homebridge".
-So it might be necessary to completely erase the Mi-Bridge from your "Home" in Homekit and doing a flash erase of the ESP32 after a firmware upgrade of the ESP32.
-It is recommend to first create a final mi32cfg file before you add the Mi-Home-Bridge to your "Home".

-### HomeKit QR-Code-Generator  - Web App

-This will generate a QR-Code based on the MAC address of the ESP32 which runs Tasmotas Homekit-Bridge.
-Use the camera of your iPhone or iPad to easily start the setup procedure.

-<script src="../extra_javascript/mi32/qrcode.js"></script>
-<input size="40" type="text" id="Wifi-MAC" value="" placeholder="Input WiFi MAC of the ESP32" style="font-size:1.5em;"><br>

-<object data="../extra_javascript/mi32/hk_qrcode.svg" id="hk_qrcode" type="image/svg+xml" height="0"></object>

 ##  Homeassistant and Tasmota - BLE sensors